Vietnamese military academies

 Vietnam has 22 military schools training officers for all branches, agencies, units belongs to the Ministry of Defence (Vietnam).
 Which has 19 schools enroll high school-level institutions, non-commissioned officers and soldiers.
 National Defense Academy of Vietnam in Hanoi only enrolls military officers have graduated from the Military Academy in middle level.
-Dalat Army Academy enrolls officers just graduated from officer school.
-Political Academy in Ha Dong only enrolls officers have graduated from the Political Officer School and the Officer Academies and other institutions in the military.
+Army Academy enrolls officers just graduated from officer school.
+Vietnam Military Political Academy in Ha Dong only enrolls officers have graduated from the Political Officer University school and the Officer Academies and other institutions in the military.

 Organizationally, there are 06 main Academies and 02 Army Officer Universities belongs to the Ministry of Defence (Vietnam); other schools made regular members of the General Department, the Branches, the Arms and Border Defense Force command.

 Depend on the responsibilities, duties and training officers on the scale and properties of military warfare that the Vietnamese Military Academies are assigned as follows: